-Whether you are buying a boat for fishing or just for hanging out in your free time, a Grady-White boat will serve you well.
+Whether you are buying a boat for saltwater fishing or freshwater fishing or just for hanging out in your free time, a Grady-White boat will serve you well.
 The Grady white boats are designed with great visibility, speed, and power for comfort.
 But these boats don’t come cheap.
 Therefore, you can consider buying a used boat.
+There are a lot of great well-maintained Grady White boats available if you’re willing to take an older one and know what to look for.

 Factors to consider when shopping for a Used Grady-White Boat

-What to look for when buying a used Grady White boat?
-When shopping for a used Grady-White boat, you have to consider several factors, which include:
+What to look for when buying older Grady White boats?
+When shopping for a used, older Grady-White boat, you have to consider several factors, which include:

 - Size and design of the boat